 There will be a short quiz at the end of each module that the official must pass to complete the module and continue with education.
 If the official does not pass the quiz, the module will reset and the official must complete the module again.

 Online Membership Registration must be completed for 24-hours before access to the Online Seminar Modules System is granted.

-As part of USA Hockey's continued effort to create a safe playing environment for all participants, those officials who are 18 years of age or older (as of August 1 of the current registration season) are required to complete an online SafeSport Education Program.
+As part of USA Hockey's continued effort to create a safe playing environment for all participants, those officials who are 17 years of age or older at the beginning of the registration season are required to complete an online SafeSport Education Program.
 The online program is free of charge.